agaffoor-dev/Terminal_Based_Logging-Journaling_Script/README.md

 ---
 ##### To Implement:

-- [ ] Refactor code using functions
+- [x] Refactor code using functions
 - [ ] Add way for script to parse through Log directory
+- [ ] Upon executing script, allow user to have option to either parse logs directory or to just add a new entry